 Workhorse

-Workhorse ropes are our top picks for top roping, heavy use, and climbing around sharp rock.
-They are mostly defined by their diameter—by our definition, these ropes are 9.7 millimeters or thicker—but in general are priced more affordably than ropes in our all-around and redpoint/alpine categories, too.
+Workhorse ropes are our choice for top roping, heavy use, and climbing around sharp rock.
+They are mostly defined by their diameter—by our definition, these ropes are 9.7 millimeters or thicker—but, in general, they are priced more affordably than ropes in our all-around and redpoint/alpine categories, too.
 Workhorse ropes are ideal for those just getting into climbing, as they require less babying than skinnier ropes and often have a bit less stretch, which is great for top roping (for more on this, see the section on “Static vs. Dynamic” below).
 However, we don’t recommend these ropes for lead or multi-pitch climbing, as the extra heft will weigh you down and the thicker build is less ideal for clipping.
 But for the right environments, workhorse ropes are the most durable and affordable option.
 For solid performance, climb after climb, check out models like the Beal Tiger and Sterling Velocity.

 All-Around